s-macke/AdventureAI/README.md

 This benchmark tests the following aspects:

 * To follow the format given in the prompt.
-(Not so much necessary for the simple prompt)
+(Not as necessary for the simple prompt)
 * To understand the current situation in the game and the next steps.
 * Remember the previous steps to act accordingly.
 * Basic logical thinking.
 Such as if the door is closed, you have to open it first.
 * The speed to solve the puzzles.
 This often correlates with the ability to solve a puzzle at all.
 * Basic knowledge of text adventures.
 Especially the concept of short clear commands and variations to try.
 * Further knowledge about text adventures.
 Especially the command "inventory".
-* Long context support, because the LLM gets a steps performed so far as input.
+* Long context support, because the LLM receives all steps performed so far as input.

 ### Results for 9:05